23 Jun AC Not Working? 7 Easy Questions To Answer!(Last Updated On: June 22, 2017)

 6. Did You Look At The Drain Line?

 Is water surrounding the indoor unit that couldn’t have come from another source?
 If so, your drain line is likely plugged and you need to have a professional AC technician out to inspect the system.

 On those unbearably hot days, the outdoor temperature could be too intense for older systems to function at maximum efficiency.
 If this is case, it could be time to upgrade.

-If you have checked out all of the above areas the problem might lie somewhere other than with your AC system.
+If you have checked out all of the above areas related to the AC not working and the problem continues to persist, it might lie somewhere other than with your AC system.
 After ruling these issues out, a home services company can still help you identify the problem area(s) by performing a home energy checkup.
 This will help pinpoint the heating and cooling inefficiencies in your home from air leaks to insufficient insulation and solve the problem!